flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Backups and restores

-These are a prerequisite to safely running social.coop for the community.
+Our highest priority is to test backups and restores.
+These are a prerequisite to make any changes to our setup, and indeed for safely running https://social.coop for the community.
 We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time.

-#todo Link to the procedures, stress the current source of truth.
+#todo Link to the procedures, state the current source of truth for procedures.

 ## Experiments

+In addition to keeping the lights out,

 ### Hometown